 Weekend: travelling east to west change at Southern Cross; west to east change at Flinders Street

 Another example from me personally: Flagstaff is my usual stop, closest to work, so I use that if the train goes there.
 But if the trains aren’t running through the Loop, Flinders Street is almost as close (an extra five minutes walk).
-This means that if I’m heading home outside peak hour, I have to look at the timetable to check when the Loop trains run, which then determines which station I walk.
+This means that if I’m heading home outside peak hour, I have to look at the timetable to check when the Loop trains run, which then determines which station I walk to.
 It shouldn’t be this hard.

 Consistency is one of the keys to making public transport easier to use.
 They don’t for instance run half of tram route 58 via William Street and half via Swanston Street.
 They shouldn’t do this with the trains either.